 Other payment options

 We've listed the other ways you can pay for your energy below.
-If you'd like choose one of these options, send us an email and we'll give you a call to set up your account.
+If you'd like choose one of these options, send us an email and we'll be in touch to set up your account.
 Here's how:

 email subject: Choosing a way to pay

-tell us: your phone number and how you'd like to pay
+tell us: your phone number, your address including a postcode, and how you'd like to pay

 Pay when you get your monthly statement